 Click on the file to import.
-Remember, the file must be in a standard format; .docx, .xls, .pdf, .jpg, .tiff, etc. to drag into Docuware.)
+Remember, the file must be in a standard format -- .docx, .xls, .pdf, .jpg, .tiff, etc. to drag into DocuWare.)

-While holding your left mouse button, drag the file to the DocuWare Document Tray you’ve chosen until you see Import File in the tray.
+While holding your left mouse button, drag the file to the DocuWare Document Tray you’ve chosen until you see Import File in the Tray.

 Release your mouse button.

-Docuware imports the file and displays it in the Document Tray for your office.
+DocuWare imports the file and displays it in the Document Tray for your office.